-The International and Exchange Student Center (IESC) provides approximately 2,900 international students with immigration advisement and provides cross-cultural programming to positively underscore important issues of diversity.
-In addition, IESC provides services to the study abroad and exchange programs through allowing students the opportunity to explore another country and/or another institution within the United States.
+The International and Exchange Student Center (IESC) provides approximately 1,500 international students with immigration advisement and offers cross-cultural programming to positively underscore important issues of diversity.
+In addition, IESC provides services to the study abroad and exchange programs by allowing students the opportunity to explore another country and/or a different institution within the United States.

-The office also coordinates cultural and social events so that international students can share their national heritages with the campus educational community.
-Student Panels for an International Curriculum and Education (SPICE), a weekly coffee hour on Fridays at 2 p.m. and the Phi Beta Delta Honor Society for International Scholars are some of the highlights of the IESC.
+The office coordinates cultural and social events so that international students can share their national heritages with the campus educational community.
+Student Panels for an International Curriculum and Education (SPICE) and weekly Coffee Hour on Fridays are some of the highlights of the IESC.

-Opportunities to both study abroad or to take a semester to attend another U.S. campus for a semester or a year on exchange through the National Student Exchange program (NSE) also are available through this office.
-To qualify for admission to the California State University International Programs (CSUIP), students must have upper division or graduate standing at a CSU campus by the time of departure.
-Students at the sophomore level may, however, participate in the language acquisition programs in France, Germany and Mexico.
+Opportunities to both study abroad or to attend another U.S. campus for a semester or a year on exchange through the National Student Exchange program (NSE) are available through this office.
+To qualify for admission to the California State University International Programs (CSUIP), students must have sophomore, junior, senior or graduate standing at a CSU campus by the time of departure.

 California Community College transfer students are eligible to apply to the CSUIP directly from their community colleges after they have applied to CSUN and have been or are in the process of being admitted to the University.
-Students also must possess a current cumulative GPA of 2.75 or 3.0, depending on the program for which they apply.
-Some programs also have language study and/or other coursework prerequisites.
+Students must possess a current cumulative GPA of 2.5 to 3.2, depending on the program for which they apply.
+Some programs have language study and/or other coursework prerequisites.

 Additional information and application materials for all programs may be obtained at the International and Exchange Student Center.